Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 Discuss the life cycle of a maple tree using the book.
-Create an anchor chart and talk about and illustrate together the steps it takes for a tree to become full grown.
+Create an anchor chart and discuss and illustrate together the steps for a tree to become full-grown.
 Students can then illustrate the life cycle of a tree independently using one of the templates (provided below).

-I have each of these books on our bookshelf and I highly suggest you seek them out.
+I have these books on our bookshelf and highly suggest you seek them out.

-Grab FREE leaf science templates to go along with the books mentioned above and your leaf exploration by clicking the image below.
-You will receive 7 pages that coordinate with the activities and books provided above to help you with your fall leaf and tree exploration.
+Grab FREE leaf science templates to accompany the above books and your leaf exploration.
+You will receive pages coordinating with the activities and books above to help you with your fall leaf and tree exploration.
 There are also materials included to create a labeled diagram of a leaf and learn its parts.

 All About Fall Non-Fiction & Science Resource

 Looking for more science and non-fiction ELA activities for your class this fall?
 This fall resource is jam-packed with a ton of materials for an in-depth study on leaves, pumpkins, apples, and more.